chrisgoringe/cg-use-everywhere/README.md

 Sort of.

 Because the regex needs to be known before the workflow is submitted (in order to calculate the links), you can't pass a string into the `Anything Everywhere?` node and expect it to work.
-The *only* thing that is supported is if the input comes *directly* from an node which consists solely of a string widget.
+The *only* thing that is supported is if the input comes *directly* from a node which sets it with a string widget.
 The `Simple String` node that is included in this pack will work.
-The same `Simple String` can be connected to multiple `Anything Everywhere?` nodes, but no other structures will work.

 |This works|This doesn't.
 And never will.|
 |-|-|